NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Arazni - Minor Curse.md

-Someone you've wronged gains information they desire about you, with the effects of a critical success at the [[Commune|Commune]] ritual.
+Someone you've wronged gains information they desire about you, with the effects of a critical success at the [[Spells/Commune|Commune]] ritual.

-*Source: Pathfinder Lost Omens: Gods & Magic*
+*Source: Pathfinder Lost Omens Gods & Magic*
 *OGL*